tdiprima/threejs-testing/Code/Draw_a_Million_Spheres/Draw_a_Million_Spheres.md

 ⚠️ **<mark>Drawing a million spheres may still be demanding on some hardware.
 Including a souped-up MacBook Pro!
 (Don't do it.
 LOL.)</mark>** 💻

-<span style="color:#0000dd;">They're saying that in order to draw a million spheres, you would have to use either an InstancedMesh or an InstancedBufferGeometry.</span>
+<span style="color:#0000dd;">They're saying that in order to draw a million spheres, you would have to use either an InstancedMesh (which I'm using!) or an InstancedBufferGeometry (lights/self-shadowing.html).</span>

 In the realm of 3D graphics and particularly with libraries like three.js, performance is key when rendering a large number of similar objects.
 An `InstancedMesh` or `InstancedBufferGeometry` is generally used to achieve this.